nmalamug/GeneticTrussAlgorithm/README.md

 Also configurable are a cost function based on the number of joints/total length of all members, a critical function that specifies truss failure points, and length limits for members. **Specifying length limits does not guarantee all members will be within those limits.** Trusses are penalized for having members outside length limits, but not disqualified.

 Population can also be changed.
 This will impact how many trusses are simultaneously evaluated between each generation.
-Larger will lead to more variance and more powerful generations, but slower runtimes.
+Larger will lead to more variance and power per generation, but slower runtimes.
 I usually find 150-400 to be a good balance.

 <img src="./Media/TrussProgramGUI.png">